-The essential advantage of scholars, universal education, should be beneficial to everyone.
-However, one asks, what turn of events.
+The difficulty in our education up till now lies, for the most part, in the fact that knowledge did not refine itself into will, to application of itself, to pure practice.
+The realists felt the need and supplied it, though in a most miserable way, by cultivating idealess and fettered "practical men."
+Most college students are living examples of this sad turn of events.
 Trained in the most excellent manner, they go on training; drilled, they continue drilling.
 Every education, however, must be personal and stemming from knowledge, it must continuously keep the essence of knowledge in mind, namely this, that it must never be a possession, but rather the ego itself.
-In a word, it is not knowledge that should be taught, rather, the individual should come to selfdevelopment; pedagogy should not proceed any further towards civilizing, but toward the development of free men, sovereign characters; and therefore, the will which up to this time has been so strongly suppressed, may no longer be weakened.
+In a word, it is not knowledge that should be taught, rather, the individual should come to self-development; pedagogy should not proceed any further towards civilizing, but toward the development of free men, sovereign characters; and therefore, the will which up to this time has been so strongly suppressed, may no longer be weakened.
 Do they not indeed weaken the will to knowledge, then why weaken the will to will?
 After all, we do not hinder man's quest for knowledge; why should we intimidate his free will?
 If we nurture the former, we should nurture the latter as well.

 Childlike obstinacy and intractability have as much right as childlike curiosity.
 The latter is being stimulated; so one shall also call forth the natural strength of the will, opposition.
 If a child does not learn self-awareness, then he plainly does not learn that which is most important.
 They do not suppress his pride or his frankness.
 My own freedom is safe from his wild spirits.
 If pride turns into spite, then the child approaches me with violence; I do not have to endure this since I am just as free as the child.
 Must I however defend myself against him by using the convenient rampart of authority?
 No, I oppose him with the strength of my own freedom; thus the spite of the child will break up by itself.
-Whoever is a complete elusive figure, and virtually nothing is known of him even today.
-At one time he was confused erroneously with Wilhelm Zimmermann (1807-1878), a prolific writer of popularly written histories, many of which appeared in the decades of the 1840s and 1850s.

-in the blessed passion of an unceasing rejuvenation and rebirth
+Whoever is a complete person does not need to be an authority.
+And if frankness A realistic education, therefore, may well produce strong, diligent and healthy individuals, unshakable men, true hearts; and that is indeed a priceless gain for our fair sex; but the eternal characters in whom constance only consists in the unremitting floods of their hourly self-creation and who are therefore eternal because they form themselves each moment, because they set the temporal concerns of their actual appearance out of the never-withering or aging freshness and creative activity of their eternal spirit they do not result from that education.
+The so-called sound character is even in the best instance only a rigid one.
+If it is to be a perfect one then it must become at the same time a suffering one, quivering and trembling in the blessed passion of an unceasing rejuvenation and rebirth.